Toggle diff (533 lines)

 +@item @code{startselftest} (type: gexp)

-+Handler for startselftest event.
++The handler for the startselftest event.

 +